 How To Sew An Automatic Buttonhole

-Some sewing machines sew one-step buttonholes other can do only four-step buttonholes.
+Some sewing machines make one-step buttonholes.
+Other models of sewing machines can do only four-step buttonholes.
 Look in your manual and read about the buttonhole system.
 But you need to know that some sewing machines don't have this feature at all.

-Modern sewing machine sews buttonholes automatic so this post will helpful more for owner new machines.
-If you want learn the tutorial how to sew four-step buttonholes or how to sew on buttons with sewing machine too you need to read another articles on my site.
+Modern models of sewing machines can sew buttonholes automatic.
+So this post will be helpful more for owner new models of sewing machines.
+If you want learn how to sew four-step buttonholes or how to sew on buttons with sewing machine too, you need to read another tutorials on my site.

-Sewing four-step buttonhole is easy but no matter it's always a good idea to test your first sample on the double pieces of fabric.
+Sewing four-step buttonhole is not very difficult, but no matter it's always a good idea to test your first sample on pieces of fabric.

-On this photo shows a buttonhole foot.
-Many of them have at the back part a place for button that looks like this.
+On this photo is shown a buttonhole presser foot.
+Many kinds of these presser feet have at the back part a place for button that looks like this.

-Look in the set of sewing machine feet.
-For sewing the one-step buttonholes your sewing machine must have such presser foot.
+Look in your set of sewing machine feet.
+For sewing the one-step buttonholes your sewing machine must have such presser foot necessarily.

-Between half folded fabrics where you will make the buttonhole you need to put a fusible interfacing fabric.
+Between folded fabrics in area where you will sew buttonhole you need to put a piece of fusible interfacing fabric.

-Choose the size a button for your garment
+Before making a buttonhole you need choose the size a button for your garment.

-and place one into the holder at the back of the buttonhole foot.
+Next place button into the holder at the back of the buttonhole foot.

-Now you need mark the buttonholes size on the face a fabric using a special washable pen or chalk.
+Now you need mark the buttonholes length on the face side a fabric, using a special washable pen or chalk.

-The hole should be a little more than diameter of the button.
+The length of hole should be a little more than diameter of the button.